-The Geomatrix ESA noted that there were three environmental investigations related to fuel spills and leaking USTs at the BDM/SMCC facility between April 1986 in January 1987.
-Fuel hydrocarbon-affected soil was excavated in the areas where the spills or leaks occurred in compliance with the LEA requirements.
+The Geomatrix ESA noted that there were three environmental investigations related to fuel spills and leaking USTs at the BDM/SMCC facility between April 1986 and January 1987.
+Fuel hydrocarbon-affected soil was excavated in the areas where the spills or leaks occurred in compliance with the OCHCA requirements.
 BDM discontinued the practice of spraying down truck beds with diesel fuel at the spray rack located in the northern portion of the property.
 Reportedly, the top 1 to 2 feet of soil around the spray rack was removed and replaced with clean base material.
 The MBA ESA that the site closure activities performed in 1995 included the removal of 15 USTs and seven ASTs together with other structures used to store diesel and gasoline fuel, waste oil, asphalt emulsion oil, bituminous oil, and hydraulic oil.
 The MBA ESA noted "...
 Extensive remediation for affected soils was conducted during site closure.
 Soil cleanup objectives and sampling frequency in the fuel UST areas were approved by the Orange Fire Department (Geomatrix, 2000)."

-Information for the BDM/SMCC site in the California Regional Water Quality Control Board, Santa Ana Region (SARWQCB) GeoTracker website indicated the presence of a September 22, 1998 "No Further Action (NFA)" letter pertaining to the "...location of the former underground storage tank areas of the site."
-Case information noted that eight USTs containing diesel fuel, gasoline, and waste oil (ranging in size from 1,000 gallons to 22,600 gallons) were removed from the site on April 10, 1995.
-No groundwater contamination was discovered in groundwater collected from three groundwater monitoring wells installed near the UST areas and the SARWQCB approved the site for NFA status.
-A copy of the September 22, 1998 NFA letter for the BDM/SMCC site can be found using the GeoTracker website under the SARWQCB case number 083002699T.
+Information for the BDM/SMCC site in the CRWQCB, Santa Ana Region GeoTracker website indicated the presence of a September 12, 1998 "No Further Action (NFA)" letter pertaining to the "...location of the former underground storage tank areas of the site."
+Case information noted that eight USTs containing diesel duel, gasoline, and waste oil (ranging in size from 1,000 gallons to 22,600 gallons) were removed from the site on April 10, 1995.
+No groundwater contamination was discovered in three groundwater monitoring wells installed near the UST areas and the CRWQCB approved the site for NFA status.
+A copy of the September 22, 1998 NFA letter for the BDM/SMCC site can be found using the GeoTracker website under the Santa Ana Regional Water Quality Control Board (SARWQCB) case number 083002699T.